-Globally, and in Australia, the species is listed as Least Concern (BirdLife International 2008a; Garnett & Crowley 2000).
+National and International: Listed as Least Concern (BirdLife International 2008a; Garnett & Crowley 2000).
 Garnett and Crowley (2000) indicate that it has been suggested that the species be considered as Conservation Dependent but argue that even if the total Australian population declined without active management it is still likely to be higher than it was before protection began.
 The species was formerly classed as vulnerable (Garnett 1993).

 Scientific Name: Sternula albifrons

 Other English names: Least Tern, Eurasian Little Tern, European Little Tern, Eastern Little Tern, West African Little Tern, White-shafted Little Tern or Ternlet, Little Ternlet, Black-lored Tern, Sea-swallow (Avibase 2008b; BirdLife International 2008a; Cramp 1985; Gill & Wright 2006, 2008; Gochfeld & Burger 1996; Heather & Robertson 1997; Higgins & Davies 1996).